anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 In this lab, you will reuse the setup from technical solution 1.
 Here is what you will be doing:<br>
 1. Create an 'interative sessions template' for Spark Connect
 2. Create an 'interative sessions template' for Jupyter
-3. Upload a notebook in this repo to Colab Enterprise in BigQuery studio, import the 'interative sessions template' for Spark Connect and analyze Chicago crimes
+3. Upload a notebook in this repo to Colab Enterprise in BigQuery studio, import the 'interactive sessions template' for Spark Connect in your notebook, and analyze Chicago crimes
-4. Create a Vertex AI Workbench instance, upload the same notebook, pick the kernel for Jupyter ('interative sessions template' for Jupyter) and analyze Chicago crimes
+4. Create a Vertex AI Workbench instance, upload the same notebook, pick the kernel for Jupyter ('interactive sessions template' for Jupyter) and analyze Chicago crimes
-5. Install Jupyter on your machine, upload the same notebook, pick the kernel for Jupyter ('interative sessions template' for Jupyter) and analyze Chicago crimes
+5. Install Jupyter on your machine, upload the same notebook, pick the kernel for Jupyter ('interactive sessions template' for Jupyter) and analyze Chicago crimes
-6. Use VS Code with Data Cloud Extension plugin, and use the notebook feature with 'interative sessions template' for Jupyter and analyze Chicago crimes
+6. Use VS Code with Data Cloud Extension plugin, and use the notebook feature with 'interactive sessions template' for Jupyter and analyze Chicago crimes

 Steps 3-4-5-6 are independent of each other.
 We recommend trying at least one option that is Jupyter based.

+Note: This lab does not include the catalog - Lakehouse runtime catalog.
+The next solution introduces the catalog and includes notebooks.

 <hr>